c-wenlong/tp/docs/UserGuide.md

 * `PHONE_NUMBER`, `MAJOR`, `EMAIL`, `TAG` should be limited to 50 characters  or fewer
 * `NAME` should be limited to 30 characters or fewer<br>

-to ensure that all fields are fully visible on the screen without being cut off or truncated,
+to ensure that all fields are fully visible on the screen without being cut off or truncated.

 Please also avoid specifying _any_ additional flags besides the ones specified in the command format.
 ```